Keerthanareddy95/LLAMA-2-Applications/README.md

 # LLAMA-2-Applications
-LLM's built using Llama 2 model from Hugging Face
+This repository contains the LLM's built using Llama 2 model.